from collections.abc import Iterable

 org_img_meta : `astropy.table.Table`

 The meta data for each constituent image.
-Includes columns:
+Columns are all optional and can include:

 * ebd_wcs - Used to reproject the images into EBD space.